neam/dna-project-base-12-factor-app-boilerplate/docs/23-local-dev-working-with-data.md

 ## To create a new DATA profile based on the "clean-db" data profile

-Create a new data profile locally using the helper script, then upload the current current user-generated data to S3, commit the references and profile-related files in dna (anything with <profileref> in it's path) and push.
+Set the DATA variable to the default subdomain it will be accessible through:

     export DATA=newprofile

+Then, run the following to create the new dataset (Note: There error message regarding database access is misleading and will be removed later, it just says that there was no database before, which is expected, since we are creating it now)

-    bin/new-data-profile.sh $DATA
+    bin/ensure-new-data-profile.sh $DATA

-    # run the three commands output by the above command
-    bin/ensure-db.sh
-    bin/reset-db.sh
+Upload the current current user-generated data to S3:

     bin/upload-current-user-data.sh

-    # add the new data profile to .env.dist's listing of LOCAL_OFFLINE_DATA and HOSTED_DATA_PROFILES
+Add the new data profile to .env.dist's listing of LOCAL_OFFLINE_DATA and HOSTED_DATA_PROFILES.

-    # commit the new files and push
+Commit the references and profile-related files in dna (anything with <profileref> in it's path) and push.

 Then log in to Auth0 management console, find all developer user accounts and add the data profile to their access metadata, both in the endpoints and permissions sections.